yyolk/chialisp-web/docs/puzzles/singletons.md

 Coins can be multiples of 10 so you can send a full XCH rather than an XCH and a mojo.
 No matter how many even amounts you subtract from an odd amount, the end result will always be odd.
 * **Singletons always wrap their odd child.** This abstracts some of the singleton functionality away from the inner puzzles.
-If an inner puzzle creates an odd coin, it doesn't have to worry about making it a singleton, the [outer puzzle will take care of that](https://chialisp.com/docs/common_functions/#outer-and-inner-puzzles).
+If an inner puzzle creates an odd coin, it doesn't have to worry about making it a singleton, the [outer puzzle will take care of that][outer-and-inner-puzzles].
 It also prevents an inner puzzle from accidentally melting the singleton by forgetting to wrap its odd output.
 * **A specific magic melt value determines whether the singleton wraps its child.** If you would like to destroy a singleton and use its amount to create a new non-singleton coin, you need to output a `CREATE_COIN` condition that uses the amount `-113`.
 When the singleton outer puzzle sees that condition, it filters it out.